tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_sdks_and_sample_apps.md

 path1: /docnonref.html
 ---

 SDKs (software development kits) and sample apps are similar to [code samples and tutorials](docapis_codesamples_bestpractices.html) but are much more extensive and usually involve a whole collection of files that work together as a package or sample app.
-The SDK might include libraries that you download and incorporate into your application, and can include tools, sample apps, and other code.
+The SDK might include libraries that you download and incorporate into your application, and can consist of tools, sample apps, and other code.

 * TOC
 {:toc}

 ## What is an SDK?

 The terms API and SDK are often used together, but they aren't synonyms.
 SDKs implement the language-agnostic REST API in a specific language, such as Java or C++.
-REST APIs by themselves aren't tied to any particular language; usually you demonstrate the APIs by [making calls using cURL](docapis_make_curl_call.html), a command-line tool for submitting web requests and getting responses.
+REST APIs by themselves aren't tied to any particular language; usually, you demonstrate the APIs by [making calls using cURL](docapis_make_curl_call.html), a command-line tool for submitting web requests and getting responses.
 But developers won't use cURL requests when they implement your API.
 Instead, they will implement the API requests using the language their application is coded in.

 For example, Python, C++, or Node applications make API requests in different ways.
 Each language has its own way of constructing requests to a web API.
 You can use Postman or Paw to auto-generate a simple request in a specific language (see [Auto-generating code samples](docapis_doc_sample_requests.html#auto-generating-code-samples)).
 However, the SDK takes the implementation to another level.
 SDKs might involve many more files or libraries as part of the implementation.